Azure-Agst/K3S-Notes/README.md

 That's all you need!
 Now web sessions should work properly.

-### 3.3) Configure HTTPS
+## 4.)
+Configure HTTPS

 We'll dynamically configure our TLS certs using a useful tool, called cert-manager.
 Apply cert-manager's boilerplate using the following command:

 ```bash
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.8.0/cert-manager.yaml
 ```

-Now, lets configure our providers that implement some of the classes from cert-manager.
-Make a file, `letsencrypt-cert-issuers.yaml`, and paste the following:
+You should now have cert-manager installed!
+Now we need to configure it to grab certs for us.
+We'll be using an ACME service called Let's Encrypt to automatically get our TLS certificates.
+These certs only last for 90 days, but cert-manager automatically handles renewing them for us.
+Pretty simple!

+Here's an example of a certificate issuer we can make in our cluster:

 ```yaml
 apiVersion: cert-manager.io/v1